ha-ha-ha-haa/Calculator/README.md

-# Cute-Calculator
+# Calculator
-A cute simple calculator
+A simple calculator

 #### Images of web page